PropranololReturn to Propranolol overview

 You can drink alcohol while taking propranolol, but it could make you very sleepy

-- If you drink alcohol, you can continue to drink alcohol while taking propranolol but having the two together might make you very sleepy and unsteady on your feet.
+- You can continue to drink alcohol while taking propranolol but having the two together might make you a little more sleepy and unsteady on your feet.

 - So, during the first few days, it might be best to stop drinking alcohol until you see how the medicine affects you or until the side-effects pass.

-- If you want to drink alcohol, remember that you might be very sleepy.
+- If you want to drink alcohol, remember that you might be more sleepy.
 Make sure you can get home safely.

 - Drinking alcohol every day, or in large amounts, can make your symptoms worse and the propranolol will not get the best chance to act.